phonowell/genshin-impact-script/README.md

-# Electro Slime
+# GIS

 Sweet!
 What a cute Genshin Impact script!

 ## Introduction

-Electro Slime, only provides a tiny bit of extra functionality for Genshin Impact players, and
+A script that provides a little extra functionality for the Genshin Impact players.
+Really just a little bit dayo!

-There will always be those who dare to brave the lightning's glow!

 **!!NO CHEATS!!**